italoteles/landingage/README.md

 # landingage
-Landing Page - Angular + HTML + CSS
+Landing Page - HTML + CSS, I did it using Angular architecture just for practice.